Homeowners Insurance and Renters Insurance in the Carolinas

 One easy way to take a home insurance inventory is to take photos or a video of the items in your home.
 In addition, make a list of your belongings that includes key information such as serial numbers, brand names, model numbers, dates of purchase, and value.
 If possible, save receipts as additional documentation.

 Make sure to include all expensive items in your home such as jewelry, firearms, home electronics, computer software, and antiques.
 And don’t forget the items stored in your garage, attic, and outbuildings.

 Once your home insurance inventory is complete, update it every six months.
 Always keep a backup copy of your home inventory accessible outside of your house.
 Your insurance agent may be willing to keep a copy on file for you.

 If you ever need to file a homeowners insurance claim, your home inventory will be an invaluable time-saving resource.

 Whatever your home insurance need, Correll Insurance Group can help.
 We also offer coverage for condominiums, second homes, and vacation homes.
 Ask us for a free homeowners insurance or vacation home insurance quote today!

-Correll Insurance Group offers homeowners insurance, renters insurance, and condominium insurance for all of South Carolina.
+Correll Insurance Group offers homeowners insurance, renters insurance, and condominium insurance for all of the Carolinas.
 Find a location near you, or call one of our offices to receive a free home insurance quote.